joranch/CustomFanControll/README.md

 # CustomFanControll

-Project for testing out custom views
+Project uses custom views with custom attributes and bindings